carloshavier/jpeg-experiment/README.md

  The experiment - What this program does:

- 1 - Pick each image in the indicated directory (RAW TIFF image of 405 x 270 pixels)
+ 1 - Pick each image in the indicated directory (RAW PNG images)

+     Optionally : crop or crop/resize, maintaining aspect ratio.

- 2 - substitute a 80 x 90 pixel square with a subimage from another random image in the directory
+ 2 - Substitute a 80 x 90 pixel square with a subimage from another random image in the directory
-     this square can be located anywhere in a 10 x 10 pixel grid (as does Capy)
+     This square can be located anywhere in a 10 x 10 pixel grid (as does Capy)

- 3 - perform the JPEG-size attack (described better in the
+ 3 - Perform the JPEG-size attack (described better in the
      paper "Using JPEG to Measure Image Continuity and Break Capy and Other Puzzle CAPTCHAs", Internet Computing Magazine, Nov/Dec 2015),
-     with quality = 100, and check whether it is successfull 4 - save & show statistics (and optionally the images from the challenges and their computed solutions)
+     with quality = 100, and check whether it is successfull

+ 4 - Save & show statistics (and optionally the images from the challenges and their computed solutions)